dspages/Mobile-Surround-2/README.md

 ![Live] (https://mobile-surround.herokuapp.com)

 ## Summary
-Mobile surround is a web app for mobile devices that takes an audio file (on a rails back-end), down-mixes it into component channels and sends them to a group of iPhones to play surround sound.
+Mobile surround is a web app for mobile devices that takes an audio file (on a rails back-end), down-mixes it into component channels and sends them to a group of iPhones to play multiple parts of a sound file.
+For example, one phone might play the base, another plays guitar, a third phone plays vocals, and a fourth phone plays percussion.
 Users can create new sound groups and upload new sound files on the fly, and create a surround sound environment with nothing but phones.
 The sound files themselves are hosted using http links and synchrony among a group is established using ActionCable.

 ![Screenshot](./docs/images/logo.png)